taketwo/pcl-mean-and-covariance/README.md

 1. **Clone this repository**

-   Clone with submodules and pass the `--recursive` flag:
+   Clone with submodules and pass the `--recursive-submodules` flag:

        $ git clone https://github.com/taketwo/pcl-mean-and-covariance.git --recursive-submodules